 The system also can be configured to block IP addresses linking to unknown locations, and web domains that are new or very recent, which protects against newly emerging threats.
 In addition, ContentKeeper’s App Defender feature blocks more than 90 suspicious apps and protocols that are commonly used to circumvent web filters or surf the web or dark web anonymously.
 When students do this, they’re essentially poking a hole in your network that hackers can use to launch a ransomware attack or introduce other malware.

-You can learn how ContentKeeper protects both students and K-12 networks here.
+You can learn how ContentKeeper helps districts provide protection against ransomware here.
 And for more advice on how to prevent ransomware attacks, check out the K-12 Cybersecurity Center’s list of security resources.

 About the Author: David Wigley Co-Founded ContentKeeper Technologies in 1997 and serves as its Chief Executive Officer.
 David has many years of experience in software engineering, sales and management within the Computer Security Industry.